 Table 34.
-Summary comparison of accounting assets vs. leverage ratio exposure measure In CHF millions, BCV Group, (LR1, FINMA #46)
+Summary comparison of accounting assets vs. leverage ratio exposure measureIn CHF millions, BCV Group, (LR1, FINMA #46)

-31.12.2017 30.06.2017 1 Total consolidated a ssets as per published financial statements 45,415 45,079 commercial entities purposes but outside stments in banking, financial, insurance or that are consolidated for accounting the scope of regulatory consolidation, as or assets deducted from Tier 1 capital -74 -77 pursuant to the oper iary assets recognized on the balance sheet ative accounting framework but excluded tio exposure measure - - 4 Adjustment for deriv ative financial instruments 70 105 5 Adjustment for secu rities financing transactions (SFTs) 3 4 6 Adjustment for off-b alance-sheet items 2,473 2,227 7 Other adjustments - 8 Leverage ratio exp osure measure 47,886 47,339
+30.06.2018 31.12.2017 1 Total consolidated assets as per published financial statements 45,860 45,415 2 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation, as well as adjustment for assets deducted from Tier 1 capital -83 -74 3 Adjustment for fiduciary assets recognized on the balance sheet pursuant to the operative accounting framework but excluded from the leverage ratio exposure measure - - 4 Adjustment for derivative financial instruments 31 70 5 Adjustment for securities financing transactions (SFTs) 1 3 6 Adjustment for off-balance-sheet items 2,486 2,473 7 Other adjustments - - 8 Leverage ratio exposure measure 48,296 47,886

-The growth in total assets reflects increases in cash deposits with the SNB, in mortgage lending, and in financial investments (see Table 29).
-The difference between the financial assets reported on the balance sheet and the leverage ratio exposure measure stems primarily from off-balance-sheet transactions (CHF 2.473bn at 31 December 2017).
+The growth in total assets reflects increases in loans and advances to customers, mortgage lending, and amounts due from banks (see Table 29).
+The difference between the financial assets reported on the balance sheet and the leverage ratio exposure measure stems primarily from off-balance-sheet transactions (CHF 2.486bn at 30 June 2018).